Mr Brian Hine (Chairperson)

-Brian Hine (Chairperson) is Managing Director of Cassano Consulting Pty Ltd. He has 35 years' experience across a range of government departments and agencies at state, local and commonwealth levels.
-Responsibilities included public land management, child family and youth welfare, disability services and emergency management.
+Brian has 35 years' experience across a range of government departments and agencies at state, local and commonwealth levels.
+Responsibilities included public land management, child family and youth welfare, disability services, local government and emergency management regulation.
 He was Victoria's Deputy Emergency Services Commissioner from 2007 to 2010.

 Margaret holds a Master of Science degree in Chemistry, is an Associate Fellow of the Institution of Chemical Engineers and is a Member of the Australian Institute of Company Directors.